THE PURCELL

 Jen's professional writing career has spanned thirteen years, mostly in the healthcare and technology fields.
 She has published articles, press releases, white papers, case studies, and much more.
 Her professional style uses a mix of strategic insight, creative communication, and social intelligence to connect with any audience.

-Jen lives in Tampa, FL with her husband, daughter, and pup, Remy - her three favorites in all the world.
+Jen lives in Tampa, FL with her husband and daughter.
 She is an avid traveler and has been fortunate enough to visit Alaska, Hawaii, Italy, and Greece, just to name a few.
 Her newest travelling obsession started in Montana when she visited Yellowstone and then Glacier National Park.
 She is now scouting out her next National Park to visit.
 Jen also has an insatiable appetite for music, which can be validated by her extensive range of favorite artists.
 From Fleetwood Mac to No Doubt to Tony Bennet to Missy Elliot to DMX to Korn to Bring Me the Horizon - the list goes on and on and chances are you can find her dancing (or moshing!) at a concert on any given night.

-Her newest adventure is joining The Purcell Agency as an intern.
+After six months as an intern, Jen is now an Editorial Consultant for The Purcell Agency.
 After accomplishing so much in her professional writing career, she is looking forward to returning to her roots and true love of creative writing.
+She is the owner of www.DreamCatcherEditing.com and you can reach her at Jen@dreamcatcherediting.com for more information.

 FAQ